illudium/ssh_install_and_secure_config_for_windows/README.md

 # openssh_for_windows

-UPDATED, Jun 2022 with a better (far more proper PS Execution policy for this job):
+UPDATED, Jun 2022 with a better (far more proper) PS Execution policy for this job:

 I don't really recommend the existing method any longer for instaling SSH in Windows (Microsoft's version is lagging too far behind).
 If it fits within your needs/parameters from a security perspective I suggest the following, below.
 HOWEVER !!
 If you do run with this,